Decompiler view

-The decompiler view is accessed using the F4 shortcut.
-This view displays a high-level representation of the current file.
+The source code view is accessed using the F4 shortcut.
+This view displays the source code of the current file.
 Its content depend on the file type of the analyzed file:

 for x86/x64 programs, the decompiled C source code of the current function is displayed